kevinrue/GOexpress-original/README.md

   * heatmap_GO() plots a heatmap with hierarchical clustering of the samples and genes based on the expression levels of genes associated with a given GO term.

+  * expression_plot() plots the expression profile of the gene corresponding to an ensembl identifier, given valid variable name for the X-axis and a grouping factor for the Y-axis.

+  * expression_plot_symbol() plots the expression profile of the gene(s) with the ensembl identifier(s) corresponding to a gene symbol, given valid variable name for the X-axis and a grouping factor for the Y-axis.

+  * plot_design() plots the univariate effect of each level of each factor available in the AnnotatedDataFrame on the expression levels of genes associated with a GO term.